scorpido74/azure-docs.nl-nl/articles/sql-database/sql-database-import.md

 ---
-title: Een BACPAC-bestand importeren om een Data Base te maken
+title: Import a BACPAC file to create a database
-description: Maak een newAzure SQL-database door een BACPAC-bestand te importeren.
+description: Create a newAzure SQL database by importing a BACPAC file.
 services: sql-database
 ms.service: sql-database
 ms.subservice: migration